-1. Review of Application Package and Notification to Applicant
+1. Review of Application Package

-The General Manager shall review each Application Form (and attachments) application package to Create/Establish a Water Distribution System or Mobile Water Distribution System, or to amend such a system.
-If the Aapplication package is determined to be complete pursuant to Rule 21 and the Implementation Guidelines for Processing Applications for Water Distribution Systems and Mobile Water Distribution Systems, the General Manager shall confirm the proper Permit Review Level as defined in Rule 11, Definitions.
-The General Manager shall notify the aApplicant in writing within 30 days to confirm the Permit Review Level determination and the associated process steps, including the required recordation of notice on the title of the property, if applicable, and potential additional fees.
-If the Aapplication package is determined to be incomplete, the General Manager shall notify the aApplicant within 30 days in writing of the missing or deficient information, and request the Applicant to submit that information within a reasonable time period.
-Application packages that are not completed within the specified time may be subject to Rule 22-F.
+The General Manager shall review each Application Form (and attachments) to Create/Establish a Water Distribution System or Mobile Water Distribution System, or to amend such a system.
+If the Aapplication package is determined to be complete pursuant to the Implementation Guidelines, the General Manager shall confirm the proper Permit Review Level as defined in Rule 11, Definitions.
+The General Manager shall notify the aApplicant in writing to confirm the Permit Review Level determination and the associated process steps, including the required recordation of notice on the title of the property, if applicable, and potential additional fees.
+If the Aapplication package is determined to be incomplete, the application shall be deemed as denied without prejudice, and the General Manager shall notify the aApplication shall be deemed as denied without of the missing or deficient information, and request the Applicant to submit that information.